Adapting Character Profiles

 CLI

-This loads the first character in PatientPsi.json, infers the target structure from the roleplayDoh schema, and saves the result to data/characters/adapted.json.
+This loads the first character in patientPsi.json, infers the target structure from the roleplayDoh schema, and saves the result to data/characters/roleplayDoh_from_patientPsi.json (named <target_client>_from_<source_stem>.json).

 Options